dennish737/hamwantools/docs/BuildingThe DB.md

  1) open DB Browser
  2) Open your database
- 3) Select the Execute SQL tab and select the open file
+ 3) Select to Execute SQL tab and select the open file
  4) Select the ../query/add_types.sql
  5) Click the run button